Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

   but there is a better way to do it - first find linear segments using probabilistic Hough transform and then find the biggest quadrangle on an image created from that segments.
   This approach causes the program to find only quadrangles that are also grids.
-* a model that classifies the digits:
+* a model that classifies digits:

-  the current model is trained
+  the current model is trained on [MNIST dataset](http://yann.lecun.com/exdb/mnist/).

-  Adding a new CNN model trained on [Chars74K dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) (Computer Fonts) instead of [MNIST](http://yann.lecun.com/exdb/mnist/) for handwritten digits.
+  In order for the program to work on printed sudoku, the model has to be trained on dataset called [Chars74K dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/)

 ## Contributing